Primary Hypothyroidism in Adults

 Module questions have been developed by Dr Chris Tofield, who works part time in General Practice in Tauranga, is involved with clinical research and is clinical advisor to Bay of Plenty District Health Board.

-The “Primary Hypothyroidism in Adults Online Module” has been endorsed by The Royal New Zealand College of General Practitioners (RNZCGP) and has been approved for 1 hours CME for General Practice Educational Programme 2/3 (GPEP) and Continuing Professional Development (CPD) purposes.
+“Primary Hypothyroidism in Adults" E-Learning Module has been endorsed by The Royal New Zealand College of General Practitioners (RNZCGP) and has been approved for up to 1 CME credit for the General Practice Educational Programme (GPEP) and Continuing Professional Development (CPD) purposes.

 - So M, MacIsaac RJ, Grossmann M. Hypothyroidism.
 Aust Fam Physician 2012;41:556–62.